technegit/gluonsoftGeradorPDF/README_gluonsoftPDFGenerator.md

 - Jersey REST 2.2.1 for Web Service REST.

 ###How to use
-An html tag Button titled 'PDF' will be added to the project.
+An html tag Button 'PDF' will be added to the project.
 This button is responsible for calling an javascript function that calls a rest service to generate the pdf file.
 You only need to feed the button properties with the right data info ('datasourceobject' and 'datasource-Ignored-Fields'), as the example below: